AddictedCS/soundfingerprinting/README.md

 - Will **SoundFingerprinting** match tracks with samples captured in noisy environment?
 > Yes, try out `HighPrecision` configurations.
 - Can I use **SoundFingerprinting** framework on **Mono** or .NET Core app?
 > Yes.
 SoundFingerprinting can be used in cross-platform applications.
-Keep in mind though, cross platform audio service `SoundFingerprintingAudioService` supports only *.wav* files.
+Keep in mind though, cross platform audio service `SoundFingerprintingAudioService` supports only *.wav* files at it's input.
 - How many tracks can I store in `InMemoryModelService`?
 > 100 hours of content with `HighPrecision` fingerprinting configuration will yeild in ~5GB or RAM usage.